friatweldekidan/friatweldekidan/README.md

 - 💻 I am a frontend developer
 - 🌱 I'm currently learning Next.js
-- 📂 You can find my projects at https://friat-folio-omega.vercel.app/ and www.freeyat.com
+- 📂 You can find my projects at https://friat-folio-omega.vercel.app/
 - 📧 You can reach me via friatweld@gmail.com